AN-SWAPNIL/L1-T2-Project-Part-2-JavaFX-/README.md

 Hello curious man!
 If this repository is beneficial for you, I am happy.
 Thanks for visiting the repository.
 If you wanna thank me, just star the repository.

 ## Thank you for reading

+***##There have been a issue that... the links of Movie's poster I provided in this project have changed somehow.
+That's why you maybe won't see the correct poster.
+Sorry!***